DylanJ3191/ConfigurableTeslaGates/README.md

 ## Current features
 ### Toggling Tesla Gates
-You can turn off Tesla Gates in the config under `gates_enabled`
+You can turn off Tesla Gates in the config under `GatesEnabled`

 ### Role immunities
 You can toggle whether or not certain roles will trigger the Tesla Gates.
 Tutorial and MTF are enabled by default.

 ### Player-specific immunities
 tgimmunity command

-## Quick note:
-The Tesla Gates will <ins>always</ins> power up when a player is in the vicinity, however if you are a role that will not trigger them, or if they are disabled, they will stay in the idle state and won't fire.
+clearimmuneplayers command

+### Config commands
+**These commands work in RemoteAdmin and LocalAdmin(server console).
+All commands are under the `ctg` parent command.** reloadcfg - Reloads the config file cfg - Displays the current config editcfg - Edit the config (saves and applies immediately)

 More features on the way!